Workflow mapped before speed is added.

 - .space — Tools and experiments

-- .agency — POLICY OS, Autonomy Assurance, and enterprise extension (you are here)
+- .agency — Governed workflow infrastructure, reliability controls, and enterprise extension (you are here)

 Client work informs the research.
-Research refines the methodology.
-The methodology improves the client work.
-Every part serves the whole.
+Research sharpens the methodology.
+The methodology raises the bar on client work.

 Also building

 I am also building WORKWAY.
-When clients need full system development and onboarding as the primary engagement, I provide a direct referral path to trusted partners, including Half Dozen.
+When clients need fuller system development and onboarding than .agency is meant to carry, I provide a direct referral path to trusted partners, including Half Dozen.